 And folks who feel their needs are being met actually produce less ghrelin and cortisol, hormones that help determine whether you feel hungry or stressed.3-5 That’s right – stick to your gratitude journal, and your body actually feels more full and less anxious!

-That grudge you’re holding against your mother-in-law or boss at work can actually keep you from losing weight.
+That grudge you’re holding against your mother-in-law or boss at work may literally be weighing you down.
+That’s because carrying unresolved anger or resentment can actually keep you from losing weight.
 Ditto for your daily battle with road rage or irritation at your neighbor’s overgrown lawn.

 Research shows that people who practice forgiveness are healthier physically and feel less stressed.6,7 That makes them much more likely to succeed at maintaining long-term weight loss.8,9 Time to take a deep breath and let it go for the sake of your own health…